Houseboy (novel): Plot summary

 The novel starts in Spanish Guinea with a Frenchman on vacation, who finds a man named Toundi, who has been injured and soon dies.
 The Frenchman finds his diary, which is called an "exercise book" by Toundi.
 The rest of the story consists of the diary (exercise book) that the Frenchman is supposedly reading.
 There is no further discussion of the Frenchman after this point.

 The first "exercise book" starts with Toundi living with his family.
 His father beats him constantly, and one day Toundi runs away from home to the rescue of Father Gilbert, a priest who lives nearby.
 His father comes back for him, telling Toundi that everything will be all right if he comes back.
 He rejects his father's offer and after this point no longer acknowledges his birth parents.

 Toundi treats Father Gilbert as his new father.
-Father Gilbert teaches Toundi to read and write, and about Catholicism.
+Father Gilbert teaches Toundi to read and write, gives him a name "Joseph" and teaches him more about Catholicism.
 Toundi believes in Catholicism, but as the story progresses he drifts from his beliefs until the end, when he does not believe in God.

 Father Gilbert dies in a motorcycle accident a few months after meeting Toundi.
 Toundi is eventually taken to live with the Commandant, the man in charge of the surrounding colony.
 Toundi serves as houseboy for the Commandant.
 It becomes very clear that the events that go on in the house are more important to Toundi than his own life.

 About six months after Toundi comes to live with the Commandant, Madame, the Commandant's wife, arrives from France.
 She initially is a warm and caring woman, who is very beautiful.
 She catches the eye of almost every man in town, much to the Commandant's dismay.

 Soon after Madame arrives the Commandant leaves to go on tour again.
 Toundi is left with Madame to take care of the house.
 As time goes on, Madame becomes more and more hostile and disrespectful towards Toundi.
 When the Commandant returns, she is portrayed as a ruthless woman.
 While the Commandant was still on tour, it becomes obvious that she is bored with her life.
 She begins an affair with M. Moreau, the man in charge of the prison.
 M. Moreau is perceived to be ruthless against the Africans.
 One of Toundi's first experiences with M. Moreau was him whipping two other Africans nearly to death.